AndrewEC/SteganographyApp/README.markdown

 --chunkSize :: Specifies the number of bytes to read in each read, encode, and store operation.
     Value needs to be a positive whole number.
-    Larger numbers can be useful when trying to encode larger files as long as you also use images with larger dimensions.
+    Larger numbers can quicken the process of encoding larger files.
 ```

 3rd Party Libraries